Dream the American Dream

 Many parents I've talked to are concerned there is less focus on educating our children to prepare them for the real world we live in and too much focus has been placed on how the school can qualify for monetary aid.
 The focus needs to be on students, period.
 Our school district can do better in promoting academic excellence, producing tomorrow's leaders, preparing students for entering college or a trade, and providing a safe and healthy school environment... all while being resourceful with taxpayer dollars.

-Long Prairie students need to be encouraged to dream for their future.
-Dreaming the American dream has always included certain elements: beating the odds, pursuing virtues over vice, speaking up/living with and for freedom, and finding yourself accepted as an American.
-Long Prairie students, with over 50% not speaking English as a first language, has incredible challenges but also incredible potential.
-The school board must be bold to address our unique district challenges, steer the quality of education while not handicapping students, and help all students--your children-- be inspired to dream and achieve their own American dream.
+Students need to be encouraged to dream for their future.
+Dreaming the American dream has always included certain elements: beating the odds, pursuing virtues over vice, speaking up, living with and for freedom, and finding yourself accepted as an American.
+We must be bold to address our unique district challenges, steer the quality of education while not handicapping students, and help all students--your children-- be inspired to dream and achieve their own American dream.